-A recall of a component used in hip implants has been announcement by Stryker® Corporation, a major medical device manufacturer.
-This recall comes after the component was linked to a number of serious complications, including metal poisoning, severe pain and implant failure.
+A recall of a component used in hip implants has been announced by Stryker® Corporation, a major medical device manufacturer.
+This recall comes after the component was linked to numerous serious complications, including metal poisoning, severe pain and implant failure.

 The recall is for a single component—the LFIT™ Anatomic CoCR (Cobalt Chromium) V40™ femoral head—which has been used in roughly 14 different Stryker hip products.

 Patients who received a hip implant using a product which included the recalled component have experienced higher than normal failure rates.
 The recall component has been linked to an increased risk of the following:

 - Excessive metal debris within the body

 - Joint noise

 In some cases, patients are required to undergo painful and invasive surgery to correct the side effects caused by products using the recalled components.

 The recalled component was used in a number of different hip replacement products affecting hundreds of thousands of patients.